New York Harbor - Pre World War II

 • Inauguration of voluntary store-door delivery by an organized motor truck medium.

-The Commission does not look upon an abundance of machinery as a cure-all.
-Tractors and trailers to move the goods on the pier are held to be as important as cranes to transfer them over the ship's side, but neither are of much value if warehouse space is not at hand to relieve the wharf shed of storage duty.
+The Commission does not consider an abundance of machinery a cure-all.
+Tractors and trailers to move the goods on the pier are held to be as important as cranes to transfer them over the ship's side, but neither is of much value if warehouse space is not available to relieve the wharf shed of storage duty.

-While it will take several years to build and put into operation the automatic-electric and belt-line systems, the Commission proposes two steps for immediate partial relief.
+While it will take several years to build and implement the automatic-electric and belt-line systems, the Commission proposes two steps for immediate partial relief.
 One is the consolidation of railroad marine equipment into a single fleet jointly operated; the other is the inauguration of "voluntary store-door delivery."

 New York Central Railroad's Yards and Piers at 66th Street, North River, Manhattan.